Connect with us

 RELATED: LinkedIn 2026: Tips to Skyrocket Profile Views

-However, the report advises caution.
+However, the survey advises caution.
 “I would advise a level of caution in cross-posting too much, as each platform is different, and requires a different content approach, while people who follow you on multiple platforms might get sick of seeing the same updates.”

 The full Emplifi report is available for download with an email sign-up.